inikulin/publish-please/README.md

         ```
  - **sensitive and non essential Data** - Perform [audit for the sensitive data](#sensitive-and-non-essential-data-audit).
 Default: `true` if npm version is 5.9.0 or above, `false` otherwise.
     - sensitive and non-essential data are by default defined inside this [.sensitivedata](.sensitivedata) file.
-    - you may override this file by creating a `.sensitivedata` file in the root of your project so that this validation fits your needs.
+    - you may completely override this file by creating a `.sensitivedata` file in the root of your project so that this validation fits your needs.

  - **vulnerableDependencies** - Perform vulnerable dependencies check using `npm audit`.
 Default: `true` if npm version is 6.1.0 or above, `false` otherwise.
     - you may prevent specific vulnerabilities to be reported by publish-please by creating a `.auditignore` file in the root of your project with content like the following: